Earth

 Ancient Romans noticed the reappearance of Sirius in the morning sky as well.
 And they blamed it for the heat in July and August.
 That’s because Sirius rose each day before sunrise.
 And then, it traveled across the sky with the sun all day.
 Thus, early stargazers might have imagined a double-whammy from Sirius and the sun caused the hot weather.

-Since Sirius is in conjunction with the sun on July 23, the dog days of summer centered around then.
-The dog days of summer fall between July 3 to August 11, and that’s when we have our warmest days in the Northern Hemisphere.
+Since Sirius is in conjunction with the sun on July 23, the dog days of summer center around then.
+The dog days of summer fall between July 3 to August 11, and that’s when we have many of our warmest days in the Northern Hemisphere.

 So even though we know why this is the hottest time of the year in the Northern Hemisphere, the legend of the dog days has survived.